openmpf/openmpf-components/python/ClipDetection/README.md

 - `ENABLE_TRITON`: A boolean toggle to specify whether the component should use a Triton inference server to process the image job.
 By default this is set to false.

+- `INCLUDE_FEATURES`: A boolean toggle to specify whether the `FEATURE` detection property is included with each detection.
+By default, this is set to false.

 - `TRITON_SERVER`: Specifies the Triton server `<host>:<port>` to use for inferencing.
 By default, this is set to 'clip-detection-server:8001'.

 ## Detection Properties